Kev-Y-Huang/cs262-replication/NOTEBOOK.md

 A critical aspect of peer-to-peer communication that is necessary for a successful primary-backup protocol is that “heartbeats” are regularly sent such that each of the servers know whether or not other peer servers are still online.
 This is implemented through 2 processes:
 - listen_heartbeat: This function listens for any messages that are sent over a “heartbeat” socket and replies immediately with a heartbeat response.
-- send_heartbeat: This function sends out “heartbeat” messages on a regular interval (set to 1 second but could be set to any value depending on how restrictive we want to be) to peer server processes and waits 1 second for responses sent back over the connection.
+- send_heartbeat: This function sends out “heartbeat” messages on a regular interval (set to 1 second but could be set to any value depending on how restrictive we want to be)  * When the server goes down, the client will need to reconnect to a new server to peer server processes and waits 1 second for responses sent back over the connection.

 #### Leader Election